Mexico Expat Health Insurance Guide

 Mexico does not maintain reciprocal health care agreements with any countries so expat or travel insurance is essential.
 Be aware that this is especially so because healthcare in Mexico is not considered as advanced as many Western nations, especially in more rural areas.

 Additionally, traveller should be aware that some hospitals will not deal directly with insurance providers.
 Instead you will be expected to pay for your treatment in cash, and then claim back the costs of this treatment from your insurance provider.
-As a result, travellers should ensure that they have suitable funds on arriving in Mexico and, should payments be necessary, that all receipts are kept.
+As a result, travellers should ensure that they have suitable funds on arriving in Mexico and invest in a travel insurance policy.

 In Mexico there are a number of common health pitfalls.
 The drinking water, for example, is generally not safe and may cause serious stomach upsets.
 If in doubt, buy only bottled water and check the cap is properly secured before drinking.
 Also, try to avoid ice in drinks for the same reason.